 Consequently, the directors are confident that the company will have sufficient funds to continue to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements and therefore have prepared the financial statements on a going concern basis.

-The Directors have satisfied themselves that Diaverum AB and Diaverum Treasury AB has the available resources to provide those funds.
+The Directors have satisfied themselves that Diaverum AB have the available resources to provide those funds.

 The financial statements do not include any adjustments that would result if Diaverum AB was to withdraw its financial support.

 Dividend